Cost to Paint a House (Exterior)

 Here are the steps you can expect:

-- When you hire a professional to paint the exterior of your home, they will initially pay you a visit to assess the scale and complexity of the job.
-They should discuss with you what results you are aiming to achieve, such as the colour and finish of your exterior.
+- Job Assessment & Planning — They should discuss with you what results you are aiming to achieve, such as the colour and finish of your exterior.
 They will determine a timeframe of how long they anticipate the job to take.
 Your tradesperson will discuss the options and recommend whether your property requires the use of scaffolding.

-- The exterior needs to be prepped by removing any existing flaking paint and washing down all of the walls to remove dirt and debris.
+- Preparing the Exterior — The exterior needs to be prepped by removing any existing flaking paint and washing down all of the walls to remove dirt and debris.
 Consider making any necessary repairs to the walls during the preparation stages, as they will be much more difficult to repair once they have been painted.

-- After all the preparation and repair work is done, your walls should then be primed with a specially formulated exterior undercoat, which will prepare the surface for painting.
+- Priming the Walls — After all the preparation and repair work is done, your walls should then be primed with a specially formulated exterior undercoat, which will prepare the surface for painting.

-- The painters will then seal and mask any doors and windows, along with vents, outdoor lights and other openings with the appropriate materials for protection.
-Once the walls are prepped and ready, the painting can begin.
+- Painting and Details — Once the walls are prepped and ready, the painting can begin.
 Trims, doors and sills should be painted last if you have chosen to do so.

 Different Types of Exterior Paint